 All students attending school must be compliant with state programs mandating immunization against specific diseases.
-Failure to comply with school immunization requirements will result in exclusion from school until parents/guardian provide proof of compliance.
+Failure to comply with school immunization requirements will result in exclusion from school until proof of compliance in the student's file.
 It is important for all families to work with the school nurse to ensure all medical records are current.
-All absences related to incomplete immunization records are considered unexcused.
-After five (5) consecutive unexcused absences, your student will be withdrawn from University Academy and placed back on the waiting list.
+All absences related to incomplete immunization records are unexcused.
+After five (5) days of consecutive unexcused absences, your student will be withdrawn from University Academy and placed back on the waiting list.

 All students with a medical exemption, religious exemption or in-progress exemption for their immunizations will be required to provide the school with the actual exemption card.
-(Parents/guardians may pick up cards at the City of Kansas City Health Department and most doctors' offices.)
-University Academy does not accept copies of exemption cards.
+(Parents/guardians may pick up exemption cards at the City of Kansas City Health Department and most doctors' offices.)
+Copies of exemption cards are not acceptable.